wjdenny/wjdenny.github.io/content/templates/BibTex Entry.md

 	"misc: Used if none of the other entry types quite match the source.
 Frequently used to cite web pages, but can be anything from lecture slides to personal notes.", "phdthesis: A thesis written for the PhD level degree.", "techreport: An institutionally published report such as a report from a school, a government organization, an organization, or a company.
-This entry type is also frequently used for white papers and working papers.", "unpublished: A document that has not been officially published such as a paper draft or manuscript in preparation."
+This entry type is also frequently used for white papers and working papers.", "unpublished: A document that has not been officially published such as a paper draft or manuscript in preparation.", "YouTube: A YouTube video"
 ]

 const values = [